Canon T7 vs Olympus E-M10 III

 The T7 is a recent model that features in the current product line-up of Canon.
-In contrast, the E-M10 III has been discontinued (but can be found pre-owned on eBay).
+In contrast, the E-M10 III has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the E-M10 III was succeeded by the Olympus E-M10 IV.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the T7 and E-M10 III can be found, respectively, in the Canon T7 Manual (free pdf) or the online Olympus E-M10 III Manual.

 So what is the bottom line?
 Is the Canon T7 better than the Olympus E-M10 III or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.